 You can easily add flow thru sensors to your TST 507 system with this convenient 2-pack.
 The flow thru sensors allow you to air up your tires without taking the sensor off the valve stem.
-Flow thru sensors should be used with metal valve stems only.
+Flow thru sensors should only be used with metal valve stems.

-Our review of the TST 507 RV 6 C Tire Pressure Monitoring System:
+Our review of the TST 507 Tire Pressure Monitoring System:

-We’ve found the accuracy and dependability of the TST 507 RV 6 C Tire Pressure Monitoring System knocks it out of the park.
+We’ve found the accuracy and dependability of the TST 507 Tire Pressure Monitoring System knocks it out of the park.
 The installation of the tire sensors and programming is easy and doesn’t take long.
-And, the full-color monitor display is super easy to read and extremely accurate.
+The full-color monitor display is super easy to read and extremely accurate.